-On average managers spend 4 % more on rosters than they should; Managers and owners often under-estimate the amount of revenue in the week they write the roster for and spend more labour cost than they should to meet that increased demand.
+On average managers spend 4% more on rosters than they should; managers and owners often under estimate the amount of revenue in the week they write the roster for and spend more on labour than they should to meet that predicted increase in demand.

-A 4 percent saving in labour cost is a significant increase in profit; for a typical restaurant it would mean a 110 % increase, a café a 120 % increase.
+A 4% saving in labour cost has a significant impact on overall profit; for a typical restaurant it would mean a 110% increase, and the typical café would see a 120% increase.

-But Steve made a larger error, common to managers and owners that use spreadsheets instead of rostering technology.
-Steve didn’t accurately cost his roster and didn’t accurately forecast his revenue.
+But Steve made a larger error, common to managers and owners who use spreadsheets instead of rostering software.
+Steve didn’t accurately cost his roster or forecast his revenue.
 He forgot to plan for tasks that can be controlled, such as receiving a beverage order.
 And finally, Steve didn’t react to changes in revenue; the roster he had written in advance was different to the one he would have written in hindsight.

-He hadn’t controlled the labour cost, nor met the customer demand; fewer customers dined in his restaurant, and his labour cost blew out, resulting in thousands of dollars lost, in just a week.
+He hadn’t controlled the labour cost, nor met the customer demand; fewer customers dined in his restaurant, and his labour cost blew out, resulting in thousands of dollars lost in just one week.

-Effective rostering is quite simply the cornerstone to sustainable profitability.
-And conversely, ineffective rostering can undermine profitability more rapidly than any other aspect of operations.
+Effective rostering is, quite simply, the cornerstone of sustainable profitability.
+Conversely, ineffective rostering can undermine profitability more rapidly than any other aspect of operations.